williampsena/bugs-channel-ex/README.md

 - Create the BugsChannel logo
 - Implement the rate-limit strategy
 - In db-less mode, define yaml as an option
+- Identify the project by the requested authentication keys
+- Adds cache strategies

 ## TODO

-- Identify the project by the requested authentication keys.
+- Generate documentation with ex_doc
 - By project, implement the rate-limit strategy
-- Adds cache strategies
 - Adds PostgreSQL as an alternative for event persistence
 - Support BugsChannel HTTP routes
 - Grpc support